TheKarpati/tsetestdevice/README.md

 No hardware is required.

-On the software side, you need to be able to run Python 2.7.x, and you need an account on the [Developer Dashboard](https://dev.relayr.io/).
+On the software side, you need to be able to run Python 2.7.x.
 If you have a Mac or Linux machine, you ought to have Python built-in.
 If you run on Windows, just download the latest [Python 2.7.x](https://www.python.org/downloads/).

+You also need an account on the [Developer Dashboard](https://dev.relayr.io/) to visualize your cloud data !

 ## Installation & configuration